standards-hub/test/README.md

 * This Object file will be used at the next step when creating the Pull Request

 ## 4. Create a Pull Request
-* The Submitter must create a Pull Request against the designated branch
+* The Submitter needs to create a Pull Request against the designated branch
-* Please follow these steps carefully:
+* These are the steps to follow:
+  4.1 Update the `DDF.xml` file
+  4.2 Create a new Object or update an existing Object file 4.3 Add the Object file to the `version_history` folder 4.4 Update the `Common.xml` file (if you are registering Reusable Resources)

+The next sections describe these steps in detail.

 ### 4.1 Update the `DDF.xml` file
 * If the submission contains a new Object the `DDF.xml` file must be updated